FusionAuth/fusionauth-site/site/docs/v1/tech/tutorials/integrate-dotnet.md

             application.oauthConfiguration.proofKeyForCodeExchangePolicy = ProofKeyForCodeExchangePolicy.Required;
             application.name = "DotNetExampleApp";

-            // assign key from above to sign our tokens.
+            // Assign key from above to sign our tokens.
 This needs to be asymmetric application.jwtConfiguration = new JWTConfiguration();
             application.jwtConfiguration.enabled = true;
             application.jwtConfiguration.accessTokenKeyId = rsaKeyId;